As amended 10/13/2021

 Section 4 – Election of Officers and Filling of Vacancies

 Officers shall be elected by secret ballot at the annual meeting by a plurality of those voting.
 A vacancy in the office of President shall be filled immediately by the Vice President.
+When there is more than one Vice President, the Executive Committee will select which one will succeed the President by majority vote.
 All other vacancies of officers shall be filled by a majority vote of the Executive Committee.

 Section 5 – Removal of Members and Officers